-2.1 The application is to erect a building comprising a dwelling with an angling academy, and a retaining wall to create a levelled car parking area.
+2.1 The application is to erect two buildings comprising a dwelling with an angling academy, and a retaining wall to create a levelled car parking area.
 The site has previously been used as a fishery.

 3. SITE AND SURROUNDINGS: